Fennie Dragoncraft Deck Recipe Guide and How to Play. See needed card list, cost, how to use, strategy and tips.

 Fennie Dragoncraft Deck - How to Play

-In the early game, play Ramp-Up cards to increase your maximum Play Points.
-By boosting your Play Points, you can aim to play Fennie, Prismatic Phoenix early.
-Even if you don't draw Fennie, Prismatic Phoenix, the plan to win by playing high-cost, powerful followers early is also effective.
+In the early game, play ramp cards to increase your maximum play points.
+It’s important to ramp so you can play Fennie, Prismatic Phoenix at any moment.
+Even if you don’t draw Fennie, you can still aim to win by playing high‑cost, powerful followers earlier than your opponent.

-Deal with Small Followers Using Sloth of the Crestpetal and Majestic Megalorca
+Use Sloth of the Crestpetal and Majestic Megalorca to Handle Small Followers

 Mulligan Guide for the Fennie Dragoncraft